autowarefoundation/autoware-documentation/docs/design/autoware-concepts/index.md

 ## Microautonomy architecture

 Autoware uses a [pipeline architecture](http://www.cs.sjsu.edu/~pearce/modules/patterns/distArch/pipeline.htm) to enable the development of autonomous driving systems.
 The pipeline architecture used in Autoware consists of components similar to [three-layer-architecture](http://www.flownet.com/gat/papers/tla.pdf).
 And they run in parallel.
-The components are designed to be extensible and reusable.
+There are 2 main modules: the Core and the Universe.
+The components in these modules are designed to be extensible and reusable.
 And we call it microautonomy architecture.

 ![core-and-universe.svg](core-and-universe.svg)

 ### The Core module

 The Core module contains basic runtimes and technology components that satisfy the basic functionality and capability of sensing, computing, and actuation required for autonomous driving systems.
 AWF develops and maintains the Core module with their architects and leading members through their working groups.
+Anyone can contribute to the Core but the PR(Pull Request) acceptance criteria is more strict compared to the Universe.

 ### The Universe module